DataJuggler/DataJuggler.RealESRGAN/ReadMe.md

 # Warning: If you split your video into parts, make sure to use the same upscale model for best results

 ---

-## Scale Factor

-The ScaleEnum in DataJuggler.RealESRGAN lets you choose how much to upscale your image: 2×, 3×, or 4×.
-The best scale depends on your starting resolution and your target output size.

-For example, if you're upscaling from 1280×720 and your final output is 1920×1080, then 2× is the closest match.
-It avoids excessive processing time and preserves more visual clarity compared to scaling 4× and resizing down.

-🎯 Guidelines for Choosing a Scale:

-2× – Ideal when your target resolution is around double your original (e.g., 720p ➜ 1080p)

-3× – Rare, but supported for flexibility (if the model allows it)

-4× – Best when going from 1080p ➜ 4K or higher

-When in doubt, choose the scale that is closest to your desired size without requiring a large downscale after processing.
-This gives you faster performance and more consistent results.

 ## StatusUpdate Delegate (from DataJuggler.FFmpeg)